-Our family resides in a two-story Eichler at a second second second, purchased in 1984.
-We can attest to the fact that the neighborhood was always a friendly place.
+Our family resides in a two-story Eichler at attest to the fact that the neighborhood was always a friendly place.
 But now emotions have been stirred up by a single two-story project which was recently approval.
 This process demonstrated the city's ability to address specific concerns of immediate neighbors through a formal, established and orderly process.
 We strongly object to the proposed SSO for many reasons, some of which are listed below.